-- On your main dashboard, tap the three dots in the upper right of the tile showing your Ring Video Doorbell 4 device
+- On your main dashboard, tap the three dots in the upper right of the tile showing your Ring device.

 - If you would like to remove Bird’s Eye View from all previously recorded videos, you can do so by resetting 3D Motion Detection.